ordbok/typedoc-theme/README.md

 # TypeDoc Theme for the ORDBOK API Documentation

-This package contains a modified version of the default themes of TypeDoc.
+This package contains a modified version of the default theme of TypeDoc.
 Visit http://typedoc.org/ to learn more about TypeDoc.